Everybody has a first time. What’s yours?

 Extra copies are available everywhere.

-You can also download the Navigator app for Apple or Android devices before you arrive at the port, then connect to the ship’s WiFi network.
+You can also download the for Apple or Android devices before you arrive at the port, then connect to the ship’s WiFi network.
 That is complimentary for app use only.
 Note: Downloading the app does not enable general-purpose web access.
 The app has a lot of valuable information.

 Breakfast is served on the day of disembarkation.
 You will find it skimpy after the meals before.
 So what?
 Back to reality.